 The J. Seward Johnson, Sr. Charitable Trust Endowment Fund (the "Fund") is a donor-restricted endowment fund established in 1994.
 The primary objective of the Fund is to provide a long-term flow of income to the Foundation.
 The Fund shall terminate on June 30, 2020, at which time the fund shall convert to a fund held by the Foundation for its exclusive long-term use, benefit or purposes.
-Accordingly, contributions to the Fund are limited to 5% of the annual average fair market value of the Fund and are recorded as net assets released from restrictions in the consolidated statements of activities.
+Accordingly, contributions to the Fund were recorded as temporarily restricted.
+The Foundation's annual expenditures from the Fund are limited to 5% of the annual average fair market value of the Fund and are recorded as net assets released from restrictions in the consolidated statements of activities.
 On March 31, 2004, J. Seward Johnson, Jr. resigned from the Board of Directors and terminated contributions to the Fund effective January 1, 2005.
 The investment income, including gains, losses, dividends and interest earned on the balance of the Fund, is included in the consolidated statements of activities as temporarily restricted.